wulffern/aic2023/lectures/l08_pll.md

 function of time scales.
 For example, a clock might have fast period changes over short time spans, but if we average over a year, the period is stable.

 What type of noise you care about depends on the problem.
 Digital will care about the cycle-to-cycle jitter affect on setup and hold times.
-Radio's will care about the frequency content of the noise with an offset to carrier.
+Radio's will care about the frequency content of the noise with an offset to the carrier wave.

 ## Stability

-The variation over all corners and enviromental conditions is usually given in a percenta, parts per million, or parts per billion.
+The variation over all corners and enviromental conditions is usually given in a percentage, parts per million, or parts per billion.

 For a digital clock to run a Micro-Controller, maybe it's sufficient with 10% accuracy of the clock frequency.
 For a Bluetooth radio we must have +-50 ppm, set by the standard.
 For GPS we might need parts-per-billion.